garci1294/Jesus-Garcia-Garcia-academic/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "garci624@umn.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

+¡Hola!
+Bienvenid@s a mi pagina.

-I am a computational biology graduate student at the University of Minnesota, and I am very fortunate to be co-advised by Dr. Andrew Venteicher and Dr. Jinhua Wang.
+My name is Jesus and I am a computational biology Ph.D. graduate student at the University of Minnesota.
+I am very fortunate to be co-advised by Dr. Andrew Venteicher and Dr. Jinhua Wang.

 I have a deep interest in studying brain tumors at the genomic level.
 The brain is a very complex system, and cancer adds to its complexity.
 I am optimistic that involving computational techniques will help us better understand the brain.

-I exercise high-performance computing using LINUX heterogeneous clusters; design and implement computational biology tools to analyze different genomic technologies' results with the primary goal of classifying vulnerabilities in brain tumorigenesis.
+In lab I exercise high-performance computing using LINUX heterogeneous clusters; design and implement computational biology tools to analyze different genomic technologies' results with the primary goal of classifying vulnerabilities in brain tumorigenesis.

 Quick background about myself, I am originally from Distrito Federal, Mexico, and came to the United States at the age of 7.
 Currently, I am a DACA recipient working towards my dreams of becoming a doctor in the computational biology field.